pingcap/docs/benchmark/benchmark-sysbench-v5.4.0-vs-v5.3.0.md

 |600|4514.28|4684.64|193.38|186.54|3.77|
 |900|4842.49|4988.49|282.25|277.21|3.01|

-Compared with v5.3.0, the Read Write performance of v5.4.0 is reduced by 3.30%.
+Compared with v5.3.0, the Read Write performance of v5.4.0 is improved by 3.30%.

 ![Read Write](/media/sysbench_v530vsv540_read_write.png)